rickcnagy/QSTools/gui/README.md

 ####[`downloadRCsFromOldSession.js`](./downloadRCsFromOldSession.js)

  Download all report cards from an old (pre-HTML5 session) Any RC sessions from before HTML5 don't show up except through the student profile.
 This allows for a mass export of rc's from a given session.
 Be sure to "Allow site to download multiple files" when prompted.
+To download from all sessions visible in the student profile, set SECTION_NAME to null, otherwise set it to a string of the section name.

 ####[`dropdownsToLikerts.js`](./dropdownsToLikerts.js)